-Susan Abeles, Bonhams Head of US Jewelry commented "We are delighted with the results of the October 17 auction, which saw a remarkably strong market response to sapphires of various origins."
+Susan Abeles, Bonhams Head of US Jewellery commented "We are delighted with the results of the October 17 auction, which saw a remarkably strong market response to sapphires of various origins."

-Bonhams next Fine Jewelry auction in New York will take place on December 9.
+Bonhams next Fine Jewellery auction in New York will take place on December 9.
 For more information, please visit www.bonhams.com/departments/JWL/

 NOTES FOR EDITORS